 What RV is easy to drive off-Roads?

-If you are the kind of traveler that is really into exciting adventures, who loves going to boondocks, and you would like to maximize your driving capabilities off-road, there are lots of rigs that you can choose from.
+If you are the kind of traveler that is really into exciting adventures, who loves going to boondocks.
+You would like to maximize your driving capabilities off-road, there are lots of rigs that you can choose from.
 Both motorhomes and trailers have types and classes that are specifically designed for off-road trips.

 These RVs are the ones that are durable and made with powerful tires to be driven on rocky, muddy, and water fording roads.